alejandronanez/phoenix-absinthe-auth-template/README.md

 I wouldn't consider this to be production ready because I'm not an expert in Elixir/Phoenix so this template might have some bad patterns and a bunch things that can be improved.
 That said, if you want to improve this project, feel free to open an issue or pull request.

+## Why is it called Ticketo?

+There's no real reason for this, I had to pick a name for the project and that was the first thing that came to my mind

 ## Versions

 ```